microsoft/FluidFramework/README.md

 -   `pnpm run build:compile` for cross-package compilation.
 -   `pnpm run format` to format the code.

+-   `npm i -g @fluidframework/build-tools` to install `fluid-build` if it is not installed.
+-   `fluid-build --vscode` to output error message to work with default problem matcher in vscode.

 #### Multi package setup

 -   `npm i -g @fluidframework/build-tools` to install `fluid-build` if it is not installed.